Janet Jackson

 BiographyJanet Damita Jo Jackson (born May 16, 1966) is an American singer, songwriter, actress, and dancer.
 She is noted for her innovative, socially conscious and sexually provocative records, as well as elaborate stage shows.
 Her sound and choreography became a catalyst in the growth of MTV, enabling her to rise to prominence while breaking gender and racial barriers in the process.
 Lyrical content that focused on social issues and lived experiences set her reputation as a role model for youth.

-The tenth and youngest child of the Jackson family, Jackson starred in multiple television shows throughout the 1970s and early 1980s, including Good Times, Diff'rent Strokes, and Fame.
+The tenth and youngest child of the Jackson family, Jackson began her career as a child actress, with roles in the television series Good Times (1977–1979), Diff'rent Strokes (1980–1984), and Fame (1984–1985).
 She signed a recording contract with A&M Records in 1982 and became a pop icon following the releases of the albums Control (1986) and Rhythm Nation 1814 (1989).
-Her collaborations with record producers Jimmy Jam and Terry Lewis incorporated a variety of music genres, which led to crossover success in popular music.
+Her collaborations with record producers Jimmy Jam and Terry Lewis incorporated a variety of music genres, which led to crossover success in popular music and influenced the development of the new jack swing fusion genre.
 In the 1990s, Jackson became one of the highest-paid artists in the industry, signing two record-breaking multimillion-dollar contracts with Virgin Records.
 She established her image as a sex symbol with a leading role in the film Poetic Justice (1993), and the albums Janet (1993) and The Velvet Rope (1997).
-Billboard named her the second most successful artist of the decade in the United States after Mariah Carey.
+Billboard named her the second most successful artist of the decade in the United States.

 The release of her seventh studio album All for You in 2001 coincided with Jackson being the subject of the first MTV Icon special.
-By the end of the year, she joined her brother Michael as one of the few artists to score ten Billboard Hot 100 number-one singles.
+By the end of the year, she joined her brother Michael as one of the few artists to score ten number-one singles on the Billboard Hot 100.
 However, the backlash from the 2004 Super Bowl XXXVIII halftime show controversy resulted in an industry blacklisting under the direction of Les Moonves, then-CEO of CBS.
 Jackson subsequently experienced reduced radio airplay, televised promotion and sales figures from that point forward.
 After parting ways with Virgin Records, she released her tenth studio album Discipline (2008), her only album with Island Records.
-In 2015, she partnered with BMG Rights Management to launch her own record label, Rhythm Nation, and released her eleventh studio album, Unbreakable, the same year.
-Since then she has continued to release music as an independent artist.
+In 2015, she partnered with BMG Rights Management to launch her own record label, Rhythm Nation.
+Jackson has continued to release music and perform, with the Together Again Tour (2023–2024) becoming the highest-grossing tour of her career.

 Biography from the Wikipedia article Janet Jackson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.